jupyterlab/jupyter-collaboration/docs/source/configuration.md

 A sibling file, `collaboration_sessions_documents.json`, records the per-document session IDs.
-A document session identifies one continuous edit history of a document: it is kept for as long as the history is carried forward (including across server restarts when the YStore is intact) and changes whenever the history is rebuilt from a file whose content diverged (for example after a server restart without a persisted YStore, or an out-of-band change to the file while its room was evicted).
-Clients use it to detect that their local copy of a document belongs to a diverged history before exchanging any synchronization messages, and then either rebase their changes silently or surface an "Edit Conflict" dialog.
-This file is also safe to ignore in version control and safe to delete (document sessions roll more eagerly, which only makes clients re-validate their content on reconnect).
+A document session identifies one continuous edit history of a document: it is kept for as long as that history is carried forward (including across server restarts, when the YStore is intact) and changes whenever the history is rebuilt from the file, which happens whenever a room is opened without a usable YStore, i.e. after a server restart without one, or when its room was evicted.
+Clients use it to detect that their local copy of a document belongs to a history the server no longer has, before exchanging any synchronization messages, and then either reconcile their changes silently or surface an "Edit Conflict" dialog.
+This file is also safe to ignore in version control and safe to delete (document sessions then roll more eagerly, which only makes clients re-validate their content on reconnect).

 There are a number of settings that you can change: